 Q: How much does bandwidth cost at Vimeo?

-A: Our Custom bandwidth plan starts at $2,500 per year, but the amount for each user depends on how much bandwidth they expect to use.
+A: The specific cost for each user depends on how much bandwidth they expect to use.
 Our team can help you estimate the amount of bandwidth you will need based on your usage.
 Bandwidth is priced per GB and includes volume discounts, meaning the higher the amount of bandwidth purchased is, the lower the cost per GB.

 Q: What happens if I upgrade and use more bandwidth than was estimated?